kadlex-web/pycross/readme.md

 ## How to Run

 ## To-Do
--Find a way to display the clues vertically next to the grid -Generate the clues properly -- that is if the squares are filled as 10101 it will display 1 1 1, not 3 -Create ten different puzzles
+-Find a way to display the clues horizontally/vertically next to the grid -Create ten different puzzles
 -Generate ten different puzzle buttons on the main menu